kevinlbatchelor/longjohn/README.md

 - You can use ```npm start``` instead to develop using webpack dev server

 # Setting up LongJohn on a server
-- Create LongJohn directory on server
-- Copy all files from Server to directory
-- Copy "public" folder and everything in it (index.html and bundle.js) to the app directory
-- Copy client.js to app directory
+- Copy LongJohn to server
-- You do not need to copy src or node_modules to your server
+- Configure according to server

 - Consider Creating an entry in the cron tab to run client.js and server.js on startup